jennyzhang0215/STAR-GCN/README.md

 ## Training
 The training scripts are in the experiments directory.
 The chosen hyperparameters are stored in yml files in the cfg dirctory.

-To train the MovieLens-100k in the transductive setting, we can run
+For example, to train the MovieLens-100k in the transductive setting, we can run
 ```bash
 cd experiments/cfg
 python ../STAR_GCN.py --ctx gpu0 --cfg transductive_ml-100k.yml